+Kim (Tyson) Chenevey

+04BBA, of Atlanta, GA,

+husband John 07M 08MR

+11MR, and son Liam

+welcomed Ella Kate to the

-Kim (Tyson) Chenevey 04BBA, of Atlanta, GA husband John 07M 08MR 11MR, and son Liam family on December 20, 2014.
-Kim is a vice president
+family on December 20,

+2014.
+Kim is a vice presiden

+with Credit Suisse Securities; John is a radiologist

+with North Metropolitan

+Radiology Associates.

+Tam'ra Osborne

+Powell 05MBA of

+Atlanta, GA, husband

-Tam'ra Osborne Powell 05MBA of Reinhard, and son Rory welcomed Pace ily on April 15, 2015.
+Reinhard, and son

+Rory welcomed Pace

+Thomas to the family on April 15, 2015.

+Tam'ra is manager of

+US advertising at Delta

 Air Lines.